Xeverous/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_dynamic_memory/02_new_delete.md

 - `new` - `delete`
 - `new[]` - `delete[]`

-Passing pointer from allocation to an incompatible deallocation is undefined behaviour.
+Passing pointer from an allocation to an incompatible deallocation is undefined behaviour.

 ## example